 Jacques points to other benefits for Picasso working in the ceramic and print studios: collaborative relationships.
 In both spaces, he worked with people who had incredible expertise in their mediums.

 The collaborative process is demonstrated in the Remai Modern’s Connect Gallery, a room on the main floor transformed into a working print studio with an etching press.
-Their latest exhibit Live Editions: Jillian Ross Print, had featured the current printmaking projects of Saskatoon-based master print Jillian Ross in collaboration with Kentridge and local printmaker Wally Dion, a member of Yellow Quill First Nation, born and raised in Saskatoon and now living in New York.
+Its latest exhibit, Live Editions: Jillian Ross Print, had featured the current printmaking projects of Saskatoon-based master print Jillian Ross in collaboration with Kentridge and local printmaker Wally Dion, a member of Yellow Quill First Nation, born and raised in Saskatoon and now living in New York.

 “It’s been an opportunity to witness how much work goes into making prints,” Jacques says.
 “In this day and age when you can print off your computer, it’s been interesting to look at the complexities of this kind of printmaking and help people realize that prints are as significant a visual language as painting or sculpture.”